 Kenya

-From an institutional point of view, the country has undergone a profound change in the last decade, after the introduction of the new Constitution in 2010.
-The new constitution defined a decentralized government structure in favor of local authorities (47 counties).
+From a governance perspective, Kenya has undergone substantial change in the last decade, following the introduction of the new Constitution in 2010 which has established a decentralized governmental structure in favour of local entities (47 counties).

-The Italian Agency for Development Cooperation (AICS) contributes to align itself with the development strategy of the Kenyan government by promoting initiatives in several key sectors.
+The Italian Agency for Development Cooperation (AICS) operates in alignment with the development strategy of the Kenyan government, by promoting initiatives in several key sectors.

-Italian cooperation has a long presence in Kenya, attributable to the "Agreement for economic, technical and development cooperation between Kenya and Italy" of November 19, 1985.
-Furthermore, since the late nineties, Kenya has become a priority country for Italian cooperation; bilateral cooperation has therefore consolidated over time in some sectors with a traditional presence, such as agriculture and irrigation, WASH, territorial development and human development (health and education), and in some areas of intervention, such as the County of West Pokot in the North West, bordering Uganda, Baringo County along the Rift Valley, informal peri-urban settlements in Nairobi, Kitui County in the South East and Kilifi County on the Indian Ocean coast.
-All the intervention counties fall within the ASALs classification (Arid and Semi-Arid Lands), that is to say the areas most affected by weather variations and effects of climate change.
-A recent report by the Bureau of Statistics (2019) calculated the development indices differentiated by county, identifying in the disparities in the gross product by county (Gross County Product) the need to reduce poverty and inclusive growth.
+The Italian cooperation has a long presence in Kenya, and relations were formalized through the signing of the "Agreement for economic, technical and development cooperation between Kenya and Italy" in November 19, 1985.
+Since the late nineties, Kenya has become a priority country for Italian cooperation; bilateral cooperation has therefore consolidated over time in some sectors with a traditional presence, such as agriculture and irrigation, WASH, territorial development and human development (health and education), and in some areas of intervention, such as the County of West Pokot in the North West, bordering Uganda, Baringo County along the Rift Valley, informal peri-urban settlements in Nairobi, Kitui County in the South East and Kilifi County on the Indian Ocean coast.
+These counties fall within the ASALs classification (Arid and Semi-Arid Lands), representing the areas which are most affected by the effects of climate change.

-AICS activities in Kenya can be grouped into five main intervention sectors: i) Agricultural Development, Forestry, Fisheries, Environment, ii) Female Empowerment, Human Rights and Support to Civil Society, iii) Urban Development and Infrastructure; iv) Support to the private sector and v) Access to basic services.
+AICS activities in Kenya currently focus on three of the five pillars of the United Nations 2030 Agenda, namely People, Planet, and Prosperity, that can be associated with five main areas of intervention: i) Agricultural Development, Forestry, Fisheries, Environment, ii) Women's empowerment, human rights, and support to civil society, iii) Urban Development and Infrastructure; iv) Support to the private sector, and v) Access to basic services.

 Strategic Documents